kevinlawler/kerf1/README.md

 Lambdas are also a type which can be stored.

-There is another hypothetical advanced type called an `ATLAS`, currently postponed, which is the schemaless NoSQL equivalent of a table.
-If this sounds useful to you, please send feedback.
+There is another hypothetical advanced type called an `ATLAS`, which is the schemaless NoSQL equivalent of a table.
 Atlases are automatically indexed in such a way that all key-queries are indexed.

 **CONTROL FLOW**